 “First I’m shocked.
 Then I’m angry.
 Then I get ready for the next shot.”
 That was my answer to my aunt's question about how I feel when someone scores on me.

-During my short time playing, I’ve won, I’ve lost, I’ve had great games, and not so great games, but through it all, I have always worked hard and tried to learn.
-This resiliency has helped me climb from a squirt 6 team my first year playing hockey, and move up a level every year to the point of starting for the high school Varsity team as an 8th grader, and making a Tier 1 AAA National team.
+During my short time playing, I’ve won, lost, and had great games and not-so-great games, but I have always worked hard and tried to learn through it all.
+This resiliency has helped me climb from a squirt 6 team my first year playing hockey and move up a level every year to the point of starting for the high school Varsity team as an 8th grader and making a Tier 1 AAA National team.
 While that progress on the ice is great--and I still have work to do to get even better--the lessons learned there have helped me be a more resilient and understanding student, friend, sibling, and teammate.
 I have learned that not every day will go well and that everyone will struggle now and then.
-It is how I react to my struggles and how I work to help others get through their hard spots and assist them to be better, as I get better myself, that makes a winner.
-This is perhaps the most meaningful way that my time in the crease has helped me be a better version of me, which I hope to continue becoming as I move through college and into a career as a zoologist.
+However, it is how I react to my struggles and how I work to help others get through their hard spots and assist them to be better; as I get better myself, that makes a winner.
+This is perhaps the most meaningful way my time in the crease has helped me be a better version of myself, which I hope to continue becoming as I move through college and into a career as a zoologist.